meteor/meteor/content/collections.md

 1. What the different flavors of MongoDB Collection in Meteor are, and how to use them.
 2. How to define a schema for a collection to control it's content.
 3. What considerations you should take when defining your collection's schema
-4. How to modify the content of a collection in a sensible way
+4. How to modify the content of a collection whilst respecting its schema
 5. How to change the schema of your collection in a careful way.
 6. How to deal with relations between records in collections